7irelo/andromeda-web/README.md

 ## Overview

 **Andromeda** is a social media web application where users can share pictures and videos, and chat with their family and friends.
-This project is built using Django for the backend, Angular for the frontend, and MySQL for the database.
+This project is built using Django for the backend, Angular for the frontend, Neo4j for the graph database, and Redis for caching and session management.

 ## Features